MatthieuMordrel/productivity-app/README.md

 - Implement MDX for the pomodoro technique description page
 - Create preset values for the settings that are linked from the description page
 - Add a way to organise tasks better with folderish structure
+- Use duration instead of end time for the breaks
+- Add a second pause option to a real pomodoro pattern
+- Add a toggle from 12/24 hours format
+- Add custom colors for each task that map to session in the timeline
+- Add a coding guy when it's time to work and a happy guy when it's time to rest

 Sound